rynop/abp-single-lambda-api/README.md

 ## Setup

-1. Checkout the branch for your favorite programming language, copy contents of this repo to your own repo.
+1. Download the branch of this repo for your favorite programming language, extract to your own github repo.
+Ex: `wget -qO- https://github.com/rynop/abp-single-lambda-api/archive/golang.zip | bsdtar -xvf-`
-1. Copy the [aws](./aws) dir out of `master` to the root of your repo: `wget -qO- https://github.com/rynop/abp-single-lambda-api/archive/master.zip | bsdtar -xvf-; mv ./abp-single-lambda-api-master/aws .; rm -r abp-single-lambda-api-master`
+1. Copy the [aws](./aws) dir out of `master` to the root of your repo.
+Run this from your repo root: `wget -qO- https://github.com/rynop/abp-single-lambda-api/archive/master.zip | bsdtar -xvf-; mv ./abp-single-lambda-api-master/aws .; rm -r abp-single-lambda-api-master`
+1. TODO start here: Lookup `aws s3api list-object-versions --bucket cf.newscyclemobile.com --prefix nested-stacks/cloudfront/single-apig-custom-domain.yaml`
 1. Create your "resources" (CloudFront, API Gateway etc) via the [Resources CloudFormation file](./aws/cloudformation/cf-apig-single-lambda-resources.yaml).
 Stack naming convention is `[stage]--[repo]--[branch]--[eyecatcher]--r`.
 Ex: `prod--abp-single-lambda-api--master--ResizeImage--r`:
     *  Create a stack for your `test` and `production` stages.
 You should have 2 root stacks.
     *  The `prod` stack takes care of both `prod` and `staging` resources.
 Take note of the `Outputs` tab in the CloudFormation UI of each root stack.